-The Court set aside and remanded the Board's December 4, 2018 decision based upon the Board's failure to provide an adequate statement of reasons or bases.
-See pages 1-6 of the Memorandum Decision.
-The mandate was issued on August 3, 2020.
+The Court set aside and remanded the Board's December 4, 2018 decision denying service connection for Appellant's right ankle injury residuals based upon the Board's failure to ensure substantial compliance with its December 2017 remand order and based upon the Board's failure to provide an adequate statement of reasons or bases.
+See pages 1-5 of the Memorandum Decision.
+It has been sixty days since Entry of Judgment issued on June 2, 2020.
 Based upon the foregoing, and because the three-part test promulgated in Blue is satisfied, Appellant is a prevailing party.